cockroachdb/cockroach-cloud-sdk-go/docs/DedicatedClusterUpdateSpecification.md

 GetHardware returns the Hardware field if non-nil, zero value otherwise.

-### GetHardwareOk

-`func (o *DedicatedClusterUpdateSpecification) GetHardwareOk() (*DedicatedHardwareUpdateSpecification, bool)`

-GetHardwareOk returns a tuple with the Hardware field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetHardware

 `func (o *DedicatedClusterUpdateSpecification) SetHardware(v DedicatedHardwareUpdateSpecification)`

 SetHardware sets Hardware field to given value.

-### HasHardware

-`func (o *DedicatedClusterUpdateSpecification) HasHardware() bool`

-HasHardware returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)